The Designer Rooms: Showrooms

 Each showroom within the company showcases its own unique collections across its store, with the products sold by The Designer Rooms being sourced from internationally.
 A uniqueness of the business is that most of the stock sold by the company are unavailable from other furniture retailers across the United Kingdom.
 In June 2024, General Manager of The Designer Rooms announced that the company was opening its first concept store, The Bedrooms, located within Braehead Retail Park.

 Each individual showroom is designed and merchandised by a team of specialists from across the United Kingdom, with the company stating that each showroom must "maintain the high end and consistent Designer Room standard".
 All Designer Rooms showrooms follow a similar structure to the companies other showrooms.

 National expansion

 By 2024, The Designer Rooms had expanded the business to open showrooms in Uddingston and Livingston.
 As of September 2024, both the Irvine and Wishaw showrooms had closed, with the Irvine showroom being merged into the Kilmarnock showroom when it opens a new unit at Fowlds Street in Kilmarnock.
-By July 2024, the company had stores in the following locations: In 2025, a new clearance outlet opened at Robroyston Retail Park in Glasgow to replace the former clearance outlet in Wishaw, which closed in 2024.
+In 2025, a new clearance outlet opened at Robroyston Retail Park in Glasgow to replace the former clearance outlet in Wishaw, which closed in 2024.